digitalbazaar/bedrock/FEATURES.md

 ### Redis database abstraction layer

-The system has a simple database abstraction layer for reading and writing to Redis.
+Included is the ability to connect to Redis for simple reading and writing of values to a fast in-memory database.

-### Sharded GUID generator
+### Distributed GUID generator

 The ability to create guaranteed unique global IDs (GIDs) is useful when deploying the web server framework on multiple machines in a cluster